ArashMehraban/petsc-fem-elasticity/README.md

 To run the code:
 make all
-mpiexec -n 2 ./main -polydegree 2 -dof 1 -f cube.exo -interpolate
+mpiexec -n 2 ./main -f cube8.exo -ne 4 -dof 3 -polydegree 2